wwcline/list-of-frequent-transit-maps/README.md

 # Credits

-Inspired by, and initial data taken from, BeyondDC’s [List of all known American & Canadian frequent transit maps](http://beyonddc.com/log/?page_id=5013).
+Inspired by, and initial data taken from, BeyondDC’s [list of all known American & Canadian frequent transit maps](http://beyonddc.com/log/?page_id=5013).

 # License